The public will be able to bone up in anticipation of Once Upon a Time in Hollywood.

 ‘An Attempt to Draw Aside the Veil’ is out 8 February via Sacred Bones.

-Rolling Thunder Revue: A Bob Dylan Story is set for release later this year.
+Rolling Thunder Revue: A Bob Dylan Story is set for release on Netflix on 12 June.

 Dan Gilroy reteams with Jake Gyllenhaal for his urbane new psychothriller.